carlosequiz/test-alkanza/README.md

 # TestAlkanza

-This project was generated for a skill test.
+This project was generated for a skills test.

 ## Development server